Disability, neurodiversity, and remote e- working: Promoting the creation of an inclusive workplace. ‘Remote for All’ (R4All)

-This project aims to fill a gap in understanding the impact of remote e-working for People with Disability/Neurodiversity (PwD/N).
-This population of workers, 20% of the working population, might be overlooked by employers, therefore becoming invisible and unable to work in a way that best supports their needs and capabilities.
+This project aims to fill a gap in understanding the impact of remote e-working for Disabled and Neurodivergent Workers (DNW)*.
+This group of workers, 20% of the working population, might be overlooked by employers, therefore becoming invisible and unable to work in a way that best supports their needs and capabilities.

-- PwD/N: What are the advantages and disadvantages of remote working for PwD/N, across public and private sectors?
+What are the advantages and disadvantages of remote working for DNW, across public and private sectors?

-- Employers: What are employers doing to facilitate inclusivity and visibility for PwD/N, who are remote working?
+What are employers doing to facilitate inclusivity and visibility for DNW, who are remote working?

-- Key stakeholders: What are the emerging issues for PwD/N in public and private sector settings, to remote working, and what are the key next steps to increasing inclusivity and visibility?
+What are the emerging issues for DNW in public and private sector settings, to remote working, and what are the key next steps to increasing inclusivity and visibility?